03rcooke/pa_occ/README.md

 # pa_occ

-Code underpinning Cooke et al. "Protected areas support more species than unprotected areas in Great Britain, but lose them equally rapidly"
+Code underpinning Cooke et al., 2023.
+Protected areas support more species than unprotected areas in Great Britain, but lose them equally rapidly.
+Biol.
+Conserv.

 pa_occ.R contains the script to summarise the occupancy model outputs and produce the figures, including: